What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 How does the Court hear appeals?

-Most appeals, including those to the Court of Special Appeals, are heard “on the record.”
+Most appeals, including those to the Appellate Court of Maryland, are heard “on the record.”
 Often, the person who appealed, called the appellant, must order and pay for a transcript of the circuit court hearings to be made.
 The appellant must write a “brief.”
 In the brief they explain why they agree or disagree with the lower court’s decision.
 Other parties involved in the case, called appellees, may file briefs as well.
 The appeals court will review the transcript, any other documents that were submitted to the circuit court, and all parties’ briefs.
 The appeals court will then issue a written decision.

 In some record appeals, the court may hold a hearing called oral argument.
 At oral argument, each party will explain the legal reasoning in their brief and answer questions from the judges.
 Oral argument is not a new trial.
 You cannot introduce new facts or evidence.